Menu

 Convenor, Hearts and Mindsets

-LEAD, ENGAGEMENT & COMMUNICATIONS
+LEAD, ENGAGEMENT & COMMUNICATION

 Sarah is TQKP’s Convenor of the Engaging Hearts and Mindsets portfolio and Lead – Communication and Engagement.
 Sarah is a strategic communication and engagement leader and brings a wealth of experience managing strategy, relationships, reputation and risk.